openmfp/kubernetes-graphql-gateway/docs/contributing.md

 ```

 ### Run single test
-For this you need to export a KUBEBUILDER_ASSETS environment variable:
+For this you need to export the `KUBEBUILDER_ASSETS` environment variable:
 ```shell
 KUBEBUILDER_ASSETS=$(pwd)/bin/k8s/$DIR_WITH_ASSETS
 # where $DIR_WITH_ASSETS is the directory that contains binaries for your OS.
 ```
 ### See test coverage

-You can check the coverage as html report:
+You can check the coverage as HTML report:
 ```shell
 task coverage-html
 ```